-15 Top El Salvador Facts for Travelers
+15 Interesting Facts About El Salvador for Travelers

-2. El Salvador is the smallest country in Central America, yet one of the largest commercial centers for the area with the largest mall in all of CA.
+2. El Salvador is the smallest country in Central America, yet one of the largest commercial centers for the area, with the largest mall in all of CA.

 3. El Salvador’s currency is the US dollar, and it’s been like that for over 10 years.
 This makes it a lot easier for travelers to pay for things without currency calculations.